SamanthaBurn/samanthaburn.github.io/_pages/research.md

 [priorauth_NBER]: https://www.nber.org/papers/w30878

-<span style ="font-size:.9em;">**Suburban Housing and Urban Affordability: Evidence from Residential Vacancy Chains** (with Valentine Gilbert) 2023. *Valentine's Job Market Paper*</span> <br/> <small>[ <a href="#/" onclick="visib('VCs')">Abstract</a> | [PDF][VCs]]</small>
+<span style ="font-size:.9em;">**Universal Coverage with Financial Constraints: How Public Health Systems Ration Care** 2023. </span> <br/> <small>[ <a href="#/" onclick="visib('funding')">Abstract</a> | [PDF][VCs]]</small>

-<div id="VCs" style="display: none; text-align: justify; line-height: 1.2" ><small>
+<div id="funding" style="display: none; text-align: justify; line-height: 1.2" ><small>
-This paper investigates the role that residential vacancy chains – the sequence of moves across housing units initiated by the construction of a new housing unit – play in linking different housing submarkets.
-We focus in particular on how the market for  suburban single-family homes affects the market for dense urban housing in multifamily buildings.
-Using administrative data on the residential histories of the U.S. population, we describe the distribution of vacancies created by different kinds of new housing.
-A key finding is that vacancy chains end quickly, with 90% ending within three rounds of moves.
-We then conduct a simulation exercise to understand what the observed patterns of vacancy chains imply about the welfare and price effects of new housing supply.
-We show that the geographic distribution of moves created by vacancy chains is correlated with the geographic distribution of welfare and price effects, and that the number of vacancies created in a neighborhood is as strong a predictor of price effects as are model-derived  crossneighborhood substitution effects.
-These results, along with our descriptive results, imply that the incidence of the benefits of new housing depend strongly on what kind of housing is built and where.
+I study how government budget constraints in publicly funded health systems restrict access to health care.
+Using data from England, I show that cuts to government funding negatively impact access to hospital care for fully insured individuals.
+I exploit a ‘pace-of-change’ policy used to determine financial allocations for administrative regions.
+This policy translates aggregate funding shocks into regional funding allocations using a non-linear formula that generates variation in funding that is plausibly exogenous to demand for health care.
+Government funding cuts reduceelective hospital admissions and increase hospital wait times.
+These effects are most pronounced for orthopedic patients.
+Using survey data on patient-reported benefits from orthopedic surgery, I show that the patients who are rationed out by funding cuts have lower propensity to benefit from treatment and higher income.
 </small><br><br/></div>

 [VCs]: https://valentinegilbert.github.io/files/gilbert_jmp.pdf